alescervenka/karna/_posts/2017-04-24-algebra-derivatives.markdown

 # Installing YACAS and Ryacas

 YACAS (*Yet Another Computer Algebra System*) is a computer algebra system and I will use it in this post to determine derivatives of elementary functions.
-And because I will be using it from within the RStudio, I will not only need to install the YACAS as such but also a Ryacas plugin as well.
+And because I will be using it from within the RStudio, I will not only need to install the YACAS as such but you need to install the Ryacas plugin as well.
 The Ryacas is an R plugin which makes it possible for you to call YACAS functions in your R code.

 First off, download the YACAS from its [download page](http://www.yacas.org/getting_started/downloads/) and follow installation instructions pertinent to your operating system.
 This is what I had to do on my Ubuntu 16.04: